sjmignot/dogsbody/content/posts/an-elephant-sitting-still.md

 These events lack their natural function: in the soap opera tradition they exist to incite strong emotional reactions, adding modulation to characters who otherwise would appear excedingly flat.

 Instead, as disasters befall them, Bo'scharacters become more entrenched in who they are.
-Not inspired to act as much as convinced that acting is meaningless.
-The persistence and transformation in *An Elephant Sitting Still* reminds me of *Macbeth*, specifically the "Tomorrow and Tomorrow and Tomorrow" monologue.
+Not inspired to act, but rather convinced that acting is meaningless.
+The persistence and transformation in *An Elephant Sitting Still* reminds me of *Macbeth*, specifically the "Tomorrow and Tomorrow and Tomorrow" soliloquy.

 > Life's but a walking shadow, a poor player,
 > That struts and frets his hour upon the stage,